KnowOneActual/gitignore-boilerplate/readme.md

 ## Customization

 This file is a great starting point, but feel free to edit it to fit the specific needs of your project.
-You can add project-specific ignores at the bottom or remove sections you don't need.
+You can add project-specific ignores at the bottom or remove sections you don't need (like the Python section if you are only working in Node).

-## **This project is licensed under the Unlicense License.**
+## License

-For more information, please refer to [Unlicense](https://unlicense.org)
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/KnowOneActual/gitignore-boilerplate/blob/fe4b7b9a2daa014bd4c80d30e4c9adf8ae6ca1c8/LICENSE) file for details.